 - Little pancakes are great finger foods and can be loaded with healthy ingredients.

-- Celery slices filled with nut butter and topped with raisins.
+- Celery slices filled with nut butter and topped with raisons.

-- Hard-boiled egg, either whole or mashed with yoghurt as a sandwich filling.
+- Hard-boiled egg, either whole or mashed with mayo and used in a sandwich.

-- Thin cracker sandwiches made with tahini and shredded coconut.
+- Rice or corn cracker sandwiches made with tahini and shredded coconut.